 We’re going to talk about the giving-it-away option here.
 The first three will all be documented anyway, and so it is easy to prove to a court that they were carried out.

-However, the thing about gifts is that they must have been given 3-7 years before you died, or they will still be counted as part of your estate, and the recipient will be taxed accordingly.
-There are quite a few exceptions to the rule, which you can read about on this link here.
+This means that gifts must have been given more than seven years before you died, or they will still be counted as part of your estate, and the recipient will be taxed accordingly.
+There are quite a few exceptions to the rule, so it’s best to read our full article about gifting money here.

 For more information and some frequently-asked questions about IHT, check out our article here.

-Once you’ve managed to get everything together, your family will need to know where to find it.
-Make sure to tell your executor where it is, write it down, and draw a treasure map with X marking the spot to frame on your wall.
-If nobody knows where your will is then it can be ignored, and your evil twin sister might be able to steal everything.
+Once you’ve managed to get everything together, your family need to know where to find it.
+Make sure to tell your executor or executors where it is, preferably in writing.
+If nobody knows where your will is then it can be ignored, and your evil twin sister might be able to steal everything!

 Where to store your will:

-- If you made a will with a solicitor or a will writing service, then it can usually be stored in their archives for free, or for a fee if you didn’t write it with their help.
+- If you made a will with a solicitor or a will writing service, then it can be stored in their archives (usually for a small fee).

 - Deposit the will with the Probate Service.
 This costs £20 and is one of the most secure options, as only you can access it while you are alive.

 - You should NEVER store your will in a safety deposit box.
-This can only be accessed by you or those you nominate in your will – so if you’re dead and the will is inside the box, no one will ever be able to read it.
+This can only be accessed by you or those you nominate in your will – so if you’re dead and the will is inside the box, no one will be able to read it (and that’s assuming they know where it is in the first place).

 As for everything else, you could:

-- Create a physical folder on your shelf full of all the printed documents and certificates.
+- Create a physical folder full of all the printed documents and certificates.

 - Create a computer file with all the important documents scanned in or in PDF form, with directions to the location of the physical counterparts.

-- Some law firms offer document storage as well as will storage.
+Some law firms offer document storage as well as will storage, so this could also be something to look into.

 Something important to note is that you should never attach anything to your will with staples, paperclips or anything similar, as this can raise questions about whether the will is complete or if there are any missing pages.